fantamanatee/fantamanatee/README.md

 AI/ ML Engineer
 ---------------

 I am passionate about using Machine Learning to solve client problems.
-I specialize in Generative AI and AI web integrations including conversational chatbots, visual/speech enabled AI, and microservices.
+I specialize in Generative AI, Conversational AI, and AI web integrations.

 *   🌍  I'm based in Mechanicsburg, PA, USA
 *   ✉️  You can contact me at [suaaron.work@gmail.com](mailto:suaaron.work@gmail.com)